 Pricing – The price charged for the storage device on an hourly basis while the storage device is active, based on the storage size and region specified.

 Walltime – The number of hours or days to keep the storage device active and accessible, if not manually terminated.
-Note that when the storage device hits the walltime, all files on the storage device will be uploaded to your account’s cloud storage before it is terminated.
+Note that when the storage device hits the walltime, all files on the storage device will be uploaded to your account’s a simple and scalable way to store, access, and share data o...
+More before it is terminated.

 Region – The preferred region to launch this storage device.
 Only regions where Rescale offers storage devices and which are allowed for your account will be available in this list.